Coolsonickirby/csc4710-instructor-react-express/README.md

 ## 📌 Project Description

-This application serves as a **BookNest Inventory Manager**, where employees can:
+This application serves as a **BookNest Customer System** and **BookNest Inventory System**, where customers can:
+- Look at avaliable books
+- Search for books by title and price
+- Add books to cart
+- Change Quantity of amount of books to order
+- Place order
+- Look at Order History

+and where admins can:

 - Create new book entries
 - View all book records